Specifications used in advertising for thermal imaging need to be understood.

 The real benefit of thermal imaging over other forms of night vision is that you need NO light at all, visible or infrared, and at the same time it is possible to see objects that are hidden in shadows or partially obscured by foliage.

 On the subject of black / white hot etc., colour "palettes" are available with some thermal imaging products.
 While these may seem attractive to some users, it is my opinion that they are more of a gimmick than a real benefit.
 I have some units that have this option, but in general when I use these, they stay on the black and white setting, only changing the option of "black hot" or "white hot".
+Basically all manufacturers provide this option for what it is worth.

 Be aware that thermal imaging rifle sights cannot be exported from the United States of America without a US Government permit due to ITAR regulations.
 Those that carry an American brand name and are available in Australia for general purchase will be re-branded Chinese, or similar, manufactured items.